Quantum constraint learning for quantum approximate optimization algorithm: Quantum Constraint learning

-For the first cost function, we start by creating an initial state $\ket{x_i}$ from the constrained subset.
-This is trivial to do as our constrained space is restricted to be a binary bit string, and thus one just needs to use a bit string encoder to encode the initial state which can be done in a single layer.
-After the initial binary encoding, we apply $V=WDW^\dagger$ which, as described above converts the bit string to a suitable basis where the required constraint Hamiltonian is diagonal after which is converted back using $W^\dagger$.
-Finally a local measurement is made for each bit strings and the probability of each qubit is matched to that of the final required wave function $\ket{x_j}$.
-This circuit is shown in \autoref{fig:sm_cost_1}.
-This computes the local cost of the parameterized mixer Hamiltonian taking the state $\ket{x_i}$ to $\ket{x_j}$ after which one sums over all such $i,j$ within the constraint graph.
-Note that in cases where $i$ maps to multiple $j$ (complete mixer), total cost can never get to $0$.
-But minimizing the cost will result in $i$ mapping to a superposition of these states.
-One could also optionally directly compute the cost with respect to this superposed state at the cost of computing Local Hilbert-Schmidt Test as described in the subsection below.
+where $\ket{x_i}$ and $\ket{x_j}$ belong to the constrained search space. \autoref{eq:sm7}`s integral of $t$ is turned into summation over a finite set of $t$'s $\{t_1,t_2\ldots t_k\}$.
+Throughout our experiments, for up to $8$ qubit system setting $k=1$ and $t_1=1$ seems to be sufficient.
+The circuit for calculating the terms in summation is given in \autoref{fig:costcircuit}(a).
+First, a binary encoding unitary $U_{x_i}$ is applied, which initializes the binary state $\ket{x_i}$ after which our ansatz $V=WDW^\dagger$ is applied followed by $U_{x_j}^\dagger$.
+For optimal ansatz, $VU_{x_i}\ket{0^{\otimes n}}=\ket{x_j}$ and thus when final unitary $U_{x_j}^\dagger$ is applied, the resulting state is $\ket{0^{\otimes n}}$.
+We then use the local cost function where we measure and calculate the mean probability $(P_0)$ of getting $\ket{0}$ in all individual qubits, which is then maximized.
+This computes the local cost of the parameterized mixer Hamiltonian, taking the state $\ket{x_i}$ to $\ket{x_j}$ after which one sum over all such $i,j$ within the constraint graph.
+Note that in cases where $i$ maps to multiple $j$ (complete mixer), the total cost can never get to $0$.
+However, minimizing the cost will result in $i$ mapping to a superposition of these states.